Halfway Houses in Denver, CO

 Stout Street Foundation Substance Abuse Treatment - 4.9 miles from Denver, CO

-Stout Street Foundation Substance Abuse Treatment is a halfway house in Commerce City, Colorado, 80022 zip code.
+Stout Street Foundation Substance Abuse Treatment is a sober living house in Commerce City, Colorado, 80022 zip code.

 Address: 7251 East 49th Avenue, Room 2, Commerce City, CO 80022 in Adams County